camconrad/compensator/contracts/README.md

 - `ProposalAutoResolved(uint256 indexed proposalId, uint8 winningSupport)` - Emitted when a proposal is automatically resolved after timeout.
 - `DelegateVotingVerified(uint256 indexed proposalId, bool hasVoted, uint8 voteDirection)` - Emitted when delegate voting status is verified.
 - `UserRewardsUpdated(address indexed delegator, uint256 newRewards, uint256 totalUnclaimed)` - Emitted when a user's rewards are updated.
-- `RewardIndexUpdated(uint256 newRewardIndex, uint256 rewardsAccrued, uint256 rewardsDeficit)` - Emitted when the global reward index is updated.
+- `RewardIndexUpdated(uint256 newRewardIndex, uint256 rewardsAccrued)` - Emitted when the global reward index is updated.
+  - `newRewardIndex` - The new reward index value
+  - `rewardsAccrued` - The amount of rewards accrued in this update
+- `VoteRecorderUpdateProposed(address indexed proposer, address indexed newVoteRecorder, uint256 effectiveTime)` - Emitted when a new vote recorder is proposed.
+- `VoteRecorderUpdated(address indexed oldVoteRecorder, address indexed newVoteRecorder, address indexed proposer)` - Emitted when the vote recorder is updated.

 ### Functions
 - **`constructor(address _delegate, string memory _delegateName, address _compToken, address _compoundGovernor)`**